 Circular Future views the circular economy as the way forward for our economy.
 Implementing circular business models creates new jobs, generates substantial financial gains, saves resources and reduces environmental impacts.
-It can strengthen our economy with 3 million jobs for the EU alone and global business opportunities worth trillions of euros.
+It can strengthen our economy with 3 million jobs for the EU alone and offers global business opportunities worth trillions of euros.
 The capacity of a circular economy to reduce environmental impacts, to which Circular Future attaches high value, follows from the business models.
 For this reason, it can be viewed as a collateral benefit of a superior economic model.

 The ambition of Circular Future is to accelerate and guide the transition to a circular economy.
 Based on Arthur ten Wolde’s experience with public affairs and knowledge of the circular economy, we advise governments and companies on how to formulate and implement policies to accelerate circular business models.
 Unifying, disrupting where necessary, always with a perspective on the future.

 The key to reaping the fruits of the circular economy for companies lies in a switch to circular business models.
 We have developed a new tool for this that is described in the report Circular Business Models (2015).
 The transition concerns business models, models for procurement, investment and other financial models within companies, governments and other organizations, and also includes circular design.

 Circular Future embraces the Ellen MacArthur Foundation’s view of a circular economy as “an industrial system that is restorative or regenerative by intention and design.
 It replaces the ‘end-of-life’ concept with restoration, shifts towards the use of renewable energy, eliminates the use of toxic chemicals, which impair reuse, and aims for the elimination of waste through the superior design of materials, products, systems, and, within this, business models” (EMF, 2012).